oat-sa/taohub-articles/articles/Frontend/Best Practices/modules.md

 ## Be careful with module scope
 Usually a module is loaded along with the page.
 Or later in case of lazy loading.
 In all cases it will remain available till the page is closed.

+If it's an AMD module, the module is a function.
+This function is called when the module is required as a dependency for the first time.
+So the module's root scope is executed only once when loaded.
+This can have side effect if a behaviour is defined in the scope, or can be used to share an instance across modules.

-That means every code that is contained at the root of the module will be executed upon loading.
-For that reason code defined in the module must be static, and should not launch nor trigger any behavior, unless this is the bootstrap of the application, or unless this is a worker.
+Every code contained at the root of a module will be executed upon loading.
+This is the reason why code defined in the module must be static, and should not launch nor trigger any behavior.
 Per definition, the purpose of a module is to define, scope, and provide features.

-But those features should not be activated without need.
+Variables declared in the root scope of a module should be static, their references will remain accessible by any exposed function.
+If such a variable is used to store values related to a generated instance, every instance will share the same reference and will pollute each other in case of modification to this variable.

+However, there are still use cases to have behavior directly in the root scope of a module.
+For example:
+- the module is the bootstrap of the application
+- this is a worker
+- the module is sharing a static instance
+- the module is sharing a registry

 Keep in mind that what is inside a module will be executed immediately, even if it is not needed.
 And it will be executed only once for the whole application.